Describe a time you taught something new to a younger person?: IELTS Speaking Cue Card

 What challenges did you face while teaching your brother?

 One of the main challenges was his initial frustration with the subject.
 He felt overwhelmed by the material he missed.
-I had to be patient and find ways to make the concepts more relatable and easier to understand for him.
-It required creativity in my teaching methods.
+I had to be patient and find ways to make the concepts easier for him to understand.
+It required me to adapt my teaching style to his learning pace.

 How did your brother respond to your teaching methods?